abinavseelan/js-for-newbies-2/1-RECAP.md

 ## Comments

-As a developer, the will sometimes come a need to document what you're code does *within* the code itself.
+As a developer, there will sometimes be a need to document what your code does *within* the code itself.
 This is where comments come in.

 Comments can be **single lined comments**.
 For example, here I want to explain what I'm doing with the `console.log()` statements.
 Single line comments can be created by adding a `//` to your code.